tfsec/tfsec.github.io/_docs/azure/keyvault/specify-network-acl.md

 ---
+title: azure-keyvault-specify-network-acl
-title: Key vault should have the network acl block specified
+description: Key vault should have the network acl block specified
 shortcode: azure-keyvault-specify-network-acl
 legacy: AZU020
 summary: Key vault should have the network acl block specified